scorelab/GSoC/GSoC-2019/Apoorva-Manjunath-Dunner.md

 ## What was done

-I worked on various areas of Dunner major ones including: Dunner Code, Dunner Cookbook, Release automation, Dunner GoCD Plugin and Documentation guides.
+I worked on various areas of Dunner major ones including: Dunner, Dunner Cookbook, Release automation, Dunner GoCD Plugin and Documentation guides.

-#### Dunner Core
+### Dunner

 * Feature to initialize a project with dunner from command-line
 * Implemented Dunner installation through packages as below for all OS/Platform and use Bintray to host some of these packages.